-Welcome to the newly independent Mid Norfolk Conservation Volunteers, now being organised by the volunteers themselves This is your chance to enjoy helping wildlife and the countryside in the heart of Norfolk.
+Welcome to the newly independent Mid Norfolk Conservation Volunteers, now being organised by the volunteers themselves after over 2 years funding from the Heritage Lottery Fund.
+This is your chance to enjoy helping wildlife and the countryside in the heart of Norfolk.
 Our regular activities each Friday run within the school day timings and so are available to parents amongst others.
-For more details of each week's activity, please contact us via 07546 722 454 or email@example.com
+For more details of each week’s activity, please contact us via 07546 722 454 or email@example.com

 If you come and join us anytime, you will find that a friendly experienced leader provides all the training you need, you can work at your own pace, you can have a chat and a laugh while you work – and there is even a tea break halfway through (we provide tea and biscuits, please bring your own packed lunch).